Skip to content

 First-home planning

-Know the budget and the cash before the first offer ever happens
+Know what you can afford and what cash you need before the first offer happens

 The first-home plan is stronger when the budget and the cash are clear before listings start pulling you upward.